 How long have you been practicing?

-All of us are board-certified diplomates of the American Board of Periodontology. https://abperio.org/what-is-a-diplomate In 2017, our son, Alex will be joining our practice.
-He is in the second year of his periodontal residency at the University of Florida.
+All of us are board-certified diplomates of the American Board of Periodontology.
+In 2017, our son Alex joined our practice.
+He completed his periodontal residency at the University of Florida.

 Why should I consider Fetner & Hartigan for my treatment?